-All of the strategies proposed in this program are listed in Section IV and promote the goals of the MHSA.
+All strategies are listed in Section IV.

 Question 13: Please provide a timeline for this work plan, including all critical implementation dates.

 We hope to develop program solicitation(s) with pre-implementation staff to enable the programs to be put out for bid upon DMH approval.
 It is expected that a provider will be selected within three months of release of the RFP.